FTIR Microscopy

 Grazing Angle

 Coatings on ‘shiny’ substrates are excellent candidates for infrared reflection-absorption studies.
-As the coating gets thinner, incidence and collection angles can be varied from 45-75 degrees until the ‘grazing’ angle is reached, generally considered to be 85 degrees (Figure 4).
-The term ‘reflection absorption describes the progress of the incident beam as it passes through the coating, reflects from the substrate and passes through the coating again before reaching the detector.
-As the incident and collection angles approach grazing angle, the incident beam strikes the coating at shallower angles and the pathlength through the sample gets longer, enhancing the absorption intensity.
-Grazing angle reflection is used to examine the thinnest of surface coatings by ‘grazing’ the sample at a very shallow angle, the resulting longer sample pathlength providing greater sensitivity.
+As the coating gets thinner, incidence and collection angles can be varied from 45-75° until the ‘grazing’ angle is reached, generally considered to be 85° (Figure 4).
+The term ‘reflection absorption’ describes the progress of the incident beam as it passes through the coating, reflects from the substrate, and passes through the coating again before reaching the detector.
+As the incident and collection angles approach the grazing angle, the incident beam strikes the coating at shallower angles and the path length through the sample gets longer, enhancing the absorption intensity.
+Grazing angle reflection is used to examine the thinnest of surface coatings by ‘grazing’ the sample at a very shallow angle, the resulting longer sample path length providing greater sensitivity.
 Infrared reflection-absorption spectroscopy (IRRAS) is often used to study monolayer coatings on metals and other substrates.
 Limited quantitation can be made when evaluating the composition and thickness of the coatings.

 Detectors

-Fluorescence observation can be used to identify fluorescent samples which cannot be seen with visible light (Figure 6.).
+Fluorescence Observation can be used to identify fluorescent samples that cannot be seen with visible light (Figure 6.).
 Two options are available with different wavelength ranges.
 The wavelength range is selected with a filter.

-Differential Interference Contrast Observation (DIC) uses polarized light and a Nomarski-modified Wollaston prism to enhance the observation of images with low contrast.
-DIC uses phase difference in light to stereographically view very small step differences in the submicron order.
-Nomarski prisms are used to create bright and dark contrast from the differences in the two beams directly reflected at the sample’s surface.
-This technique can be applied equally to low contrast biological and non-biological samples that have small unevenness in the surface, an example may be seen in Figure 7.
+Differential Interference Contrast (DIC) Observation uses two orthogonally polarized light beams and a Nomarski-modified Wollaston prism to enhance the observation of images with low contrast.
+DIC uses the phase difference in light to stereographically view very small step differences in the submicron order.
+Nomarski prisms are used to create bright and dark contrast from the differences in the two orthogonally polarized light beams directly reflected at the sample’s surface.
+This technique can be applied equally to low-contrast biological and non-biological samples that have small unevenness in the surface.
+In the example below, a printed circuit board was measured using standard observation and DIC observation; uneven points and scratches on the sample were more clearly observed using DIC observation.

-Polarized light observation (PLO) exploits the differences in anisotropic properties to enhance the observation of materials with low contrast.
-PLO uses two polarized elements located in the optical path on each side of the sample being observed.
-It is particularly useful for samples such as biomolecules and biostructures, minerals, ceramics, mineral fibers, extended polymers, liquid crystals, etc. DIC of a polymer sample may be seen in Figure 8.
+Visible Polarization Contrast (VPO) observation exploits the differences in anisotropic properties to enhance the observation of materials with low contrast.
+VPC uses two polarized elements located in the optical path on each side of the sample being observed.
+It is particularly useful for samples such as biomolecules and biostructures, minerals, ceramics, mineral fibers, extended polymers, liquid crystals, etc. In the example below, a stretched vinyl sample was measured using standard observation and VPO observation; the multiple layers of the stretched area, which has very little contrast under simple unpolarized white light, can be seen when viewed with polarized light.
+Polarization is extremely useful for observing samples with oriented structures.

 FTIR Microscopy Webinar